DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-company.md

 breadcrumb:
   - title: Downloads
     permalink: /downloads/
 description: This dataset provides natural resource revenue data by company for calendar years 2013-2016.
-It includes revenues by phase for those companies extracting natural resources on federal lands and waters.
-It does not include company revenue from Indian lands or privately owned lands, and it is not available at the state level.
+It includes revenues by phase and commodity for those companies extracting natural resources on federal lands and waters.
+It does not include company revenue from Indian lands or privately owned lands, and it is only available at the national level (not state level).
 tag:
 - Data
 - Downloads